Bayesian variable selection in sample selection models using spike-and-slab priors: Simulation study

 \subsection{Performance measures}

 The evaluation metrics we use are: Sensitivity (TPR) - the proportion of active variables correctly identified; Specificity (TNR) - the proportion of inactive variables correctly identified; True model rate (TMR) - the proportion of replicates where the selected model is the true model; Model size - the average size of the selected model.
-For spike-and-slab samplers, the ``selected model'' is the median model, that is the model such that a variable is included if and only if the posterior inclusion probability (PIP) is greater than $0.5$.
+For spike-and-slab samplers, the ``selected model'' is the median model, that is the model such that a variable is included if and only if the proportion of sampled models a variable is included in, also known as the posterior inclusion probability (PIP) is greater than $0.5$.
 Formally, a variable $\beta_{j}$ is ``included'' if more than half of the posterior samples of $\gamma^{O}_{j}$ are equal to $1$, and similarly for $\alpha_{k}$. \cite{barbieri2004optimal} shows in the normal linear case that this is the optimal predictive model.

 We run the Gibbs samplers for $10,000$ iterations, discarding the first $1,250$ iterations as burn-in.
-These choices provide a compromise between convergence of the chain and computational efficiency, and increasing the length of the chain has diminishing returns.
+These choices provide a compromise between convergence of the chain and computational efficiency for $1,000$ replicates in each simulation scenario.
+This is enough to stabilize the median model used to evaluate performance, but due to slow mixing of the chain (as further discussed in Appendix \ref{sec:mcmc}), in real applications we recommend running the chain for longer, \textit{e.g.}~$50,000$ iterations as in Section \ref{sec:applications}.
 The \texttt{sampleSelection} R package is used to choose initial values for the spike-and-slab samplers.
 That is, the parameter estimates from the maximum likelihood fit are used as the starting parameters, and the initial value of $\bm{\gamma}^{S}$ and $\bm{\gamma}^{O}$ are chosen such that a variable is included in the model if and only if its parameter estimate (under the maximum likelihood fit) is significant at a $5\%$ level.
 For both the normal and Laplace cases, we choose $\tau=5$ for the prior on $\tilde{\rho}$, $Beta(1,1)$ for the prior on $r$, and use the same distribution for the intercept as the rest of the model, with the chosen slab variance as its variance.
 For the normal case, we let $\tau_{1,\alpha} = \tau_{1,\beta} = 0.5$, and we divide these by $\sqrt{2}$ for the Laplace case.